Snacks

 Emilia Hughes

-Delicious, crunchy kale chips – 100% vegan and raw, made in a dehydrator.
+Delicious, crunchy kale crisps – 100% vegan and raw, made in a dehydrator.
 A true superfood, packed with vitamins A, K, and B-complex, as well as valuable minerals.

 Prep Time 30 minutes